 The team participates in a thorough exploration of the family's needs across life domains.
-Life domains are areas of the family's life such as a place to live, mental health, cultural, social, spiritual, educational, vocational, financial, safety, etc. Brevard Family Partnership staff leads the conversation, assuring family voice, while checking with team members for other needs and a shared understanding of the needs held by the family.
+Life domains are areas of the family's life that present challenges.
+These domains are areas such as: a place to live, mental health, cultural, social, spiritual, educational, vocational, financial, safety, etc. The Brevard C.A.R.E.S. staff leads the conversation, assuring family voice, while checking with team members for other needs and shared understanding of the needs held by the family.